The Secret Behind My Bulletproof Resilience In Crisis Support

 How To Drive Your RPS

-To get moving and improving your skills, there’s two simple things you’ll do.
+To get moving and improve your skills, there’s two simple things you’ll do.

 1. Collect observations.